Shaka Guide's Sedona, Arizona Itinerary

 We’ve designed the route to help you customize your tour, and, with some luck, escape some of the potential crowds in the middle of the day.

+There are about 3 hours of driving on the tour.
 If you’re not planning on doing much hiking, expect to spend about 8-10 hours touring with us.
+Longer if you want to sneak in a couple hikes.

 1. Chapel of the Holy Cross